This Privacy Statement was last updated on December 14, 2021.

 - Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Activities (including email recipients), measure the success of our promotional campaigns, and compile statistics about usage of the Activities and response rates.

 - IP Address

 - Your IP address is automatically assigned to your computer by your Internet Service Provider.
-An IP address may be identified and logged automatically in our server log files whenever a user accesses the Services, along with the time of the visit and the page(s) that were visited.
+An IP address may be identified and logged automatically in our server log files whenever a user accesses the Activities, along with the time of the visit and the page(s) that were visited.
 Collecting IP addresses is standard practice and is done automatically by many websites, applications and other services.
-We use IP addresses for purposes such as calculating usage levels, diagnosing server problems and administering the Services.
+We use IP addresses for purposes such as calculating usage levels, diagnosing server problems and administering the Activities.
 We may also derive your approximate location from your IP address.

 Uses and Disclosures of Other Information

 We may use and disclose Other Information for any purpose, except where we are required to do otherwise under applicable law.
 In some instances, we may combine Other Information with Personal Information.
 If we do, we will treat the combined information as Personal Information as long as it is combined.

 We seek to use reasonable organizational, technical and administrative measures to protect Personal Information within our organization.
 Unfortunately, no data transmission or storage system can be guaranteed to be 100% secure.
 If you have reason to believe that your interaction with us is no longer secure, please immediately notify us in accordance with the “Contacting Us” section below.